-In September 2014, WHO released a statement on the prevention and elimination of disrespect and abuse during childbirth.
+42 In September 2014, WHO released a statement on the prevention and elimination of disrespect and abuse during childbirth.
 Globally, many women experience disrespectful, abusive or neglectful treatment during childbirth in health care facilities.
 These practices can violate women's rights, deter them from seeking and using maternal health care services and can have implications for their health and well-being.
 WHO (2014).
 Prevention and elimination of disrespect and abuse during childbirth.
+Available in English.